Powell Family Cooking

 Substitutions & Variations

-• Vegetable Oil: Substitute coconut oil to add a subtle coconut flavor and make the brownies dairy-free.
+• Vegetable Oil: Substitute coconut oil to add a subtle coconut flavor.

 • Granulated Sugar: Brown sugar adds moisture and a slight caramel flavor.